creativenucleus/jamuary-2025-www/content/blog/2-code-hygiene.md

 Calling a function *does* have a processing overhead.
 Doing it a lot in a loop can have a performance hit, but:

 > Unless you're doing something *very* extraordinary in a ByteJam, don't worry about optimising for performance.
-At all.